 Good money management doesn’t come easy to most of us, so if you need some guidance, help and advice to save more and spend less, then The Happy Saver podcast might get you on the right side of the ledger.

-Hosted by personal finance blogger Ruth (SUB: no second name published, has not responded to me email asking), her show delves into personal finance and good money management.
+Hosted by personal finance blogger Ruth (no second name published), her show delves into personal finance and good money management.

 According to her website, Ruth is mortgage-free, has a range of investments, and no car loans (she also doesn’t live in Auckland).